srtalaie/landing-page-template-1/README.md

 # landing-page-template-1
 Landing Page Template #1

-Landing page for a company with Hero image, header and fixed footer.
+Landing page for a company with Hero image, interactive header and fixed footer.

 Built using HTML, CSS, and Bootstrap as the foundation.